Orange-Wallet/wallet-connect-dart/README.md

 Build using make dev, docker must be open.
 Install dependencies using npm install.
-Run it using PORT=5555 npm run start.
+Run it using this command: `PORT=5555 npm run start`.

 - Run `flutter test`